lilcpu/slate/source/index.html.md

 # Cancellations

-## Get Cancelleation Information For a Subscription
+## Get Cancellation Information For a Subscription

 ```shell
 curl -d '{